15 Things You Should Never Do To Your Car

 Never Leave Beverages Inside Your Car

-Since liquids expand when they freeze, you could be in for a big mess if you leave beverages in your vehicle for extended periods of time when temperature dip below freezing.
+Since liquids expand when they freeze, you could be in for a big mess if you leave beverages in your vehicle for extended periods of time when temperatures dip below freezing.
 Don’t forget to take bottled water, juice, soda and beer inside after your trip to the grocery store.
-These are 10 seriously drool-worthy beer fridges.

 Never Smoke While Pumping Gas